PrefectHQ/prefect/docs/concepts/database.md

 </div>

 !!! warning "In-memory databases for testing only"
-    In-memory databases are only supported by Prefect Orion for testing purposes and are not compatible with multiprocessing.
+    In-memory databases are only supported by Prefect for testing purposes and are not compatible with multiprocessing.

 ## Database versions